amran74/final-project/README.md

   - Explain inventory trends in plain language
   - Suggest actions (e.g., “which items should I reorder first?”)
   - Help formulate messages, notes, or procedures based on the current inventory state
-- The assistant works on top of the actual data in the database, not imaginary numbers
+- The assistant works on top of the actual data in the database and imported Excel files, not imaginary numbers

 ### 🔹 Authentication System
 - Login & registration using **SQLite**